shafiuzzaman-md/stase_symex/README.md

 - Populate includes, `initialize_stubs()`, symbolic declarations, concrete inits, and entrypoint call

-### After Driver Generation: Manual Steps
+### After Driver Generation: Human in the loop
+Update the generated driver if needed:

-- Add function stubs (if needed)
+- Add function stubs (if needed) for the uninteresting functions

-- Add initialization for system globals not attacker-controlled
+- Add initialization for system globals

 ## Step 3: Run Symbolic Analysis